Home Compare HLE.DE vs KBX.DE

 Profitability

-Knorr-Bremse AG ranks near the top of the group on profitability; HELLA GmbH & Co.
+On profitability, Knorr-Bremse AG ranks near the top of the group; HELLA GmbH & Co.
 KGaA sits in the weaker half.

 Stability

-The same broad pattern appears on stability: HELLA GmbH & Co.
-KGaA ranks near the top of the group, while Knorr-Bremse AG stays in the weaker half.
+On stability, the gap still runs the same way: HELLA GmbH & Co.
+KGaA sits near the top of the group, while Knorr-Bremse AG remains in the weaker half.

 Profitability — Dominant Gap